jbenkhoud/lesson_designs/README.md

-I've designed several interactive lessons and engaging projects to ensure long-lasting learning.
-I've used some of these many times and some only once or twice.
-Feel free to use any of them however you'd like!

 # Greek Government Simulation
 This lesson introduces students to the nuances of four types of government structure and their effects on citizens living within them.